CesiumGS/cesium-unreal/Documentation/developer-setup-linux.md

     mkdir -p $UNREAL_ENGINE_DIR/Engine/Plugins/Marketplace
     cp -r $CESIUM_FOR_UNREAL_DIR/../packages/CesiumForUnreal $UNREAL_ENGINE_DIR/Engine/Plugins/Marketplace/

+> Note: On Linux (unlike Windows), it is essential that the `CesiumForUnreal` plugin go in the `Plugins/Marketplace/` subdirectory, rather than directly in `Plugins/`.
+Otherwise, the relative paths to other plugin `.so` files that the Unreal Build Tool has built into the plugin will not resolve correctly.

 You should now be able to launch the Unreal Editor and open the `CesiumForUnrealSamples.uproject` found in `~/dev/cesium-unreal-samples`.